Daniel-16/decentralized/server/README.md

   - Authorization: Not required
   - Description: Fetches all items stored in the database

+- `GET /api/getStoreItems`: Retrieve all items for a specific store

+  - Authorization required: `Bearer <token>`
+  - Description: Fetches all items for a specific store

 - `POST /api/purchaseItem`: Purchase an existing item

   - Authorization required: `Bearer <token>`